 Invited and Keynote Speaker

-Caroline Homer, Distinguished Professor of Midwifery, Associate Head: WHO Collaborating Centre for Nursing, Midwifery and Health Development, University of Technology Sydney, Australia
+Caroline Homer, Distinguished Professor of Midwifery, Associate Head: WHO Collaborating Centre for Nursing, Midwifery and Health Development, University of Technology Sydney, Australia, Officer (AO) in the General Division of the Order of Australia

 Professor Caroline Homer is the Distinguished Professor of Midwifery, the Director of the Centre for Midwifery, Child and Family Health and the Associate Head of the WHO Collaborating Centre in Nursing, Midwifery and Health Development at the University of Technology Sydney, Australia.